getsynq/synq-dbt-airflow/README.md

 In the next step we will install Airflow to our local Kubernetes cluster.

 We will do that with Helm and we use airflow-helm chart for that https://github.com/airflow-helm/charts/tree/main/charts/airflow .

+As a part of installation 2 additional python packages are installed:

+- `airflow-dbt` that provides the Dbt*Operators
+- `dbt-postgres` that provides the `dbt` command and support for Postgres

 Before we install it you might want to edit [the Helm values.yml file](values.yml).
 The installations is configured in a way that it will periodically pull this repository with git from https://github.com/getsynq/synq-dbt-airflow.git and add it to the `dags` folder.